From a media perspective, it was a tale of two Trump speeches — and long enough for both

 “They still have to figure out what to do about Joe Biden,” said ABC News' Jonathan Karl.
 “There's still that movement to replace Joe Biden.
 But they believe, looking at this, this is the candidate that (they feel) they can beat.”

 While the portion that resembled Trump's stump speech was familiar to his fans, those are rarely seen at length outside of networks like Fox and Newsmax that appeal to conservative viewers.
-A much larger chunk of America was watching Thursday.
-While television ratings were not immediately available, the Nielsen company said 18 million people watched the convention the night before, most concentrated in the hour where Vance — and Trump the next night — spoke.
+An estimated 25.4 million people watched convention coverage Thursday, the largest audience of the four nights, the Nielsen company said.
+The audience peaked at 28.4 million between 10:45 and 11 p.m.
+Eastern, at the beginning of Trump's speech.

 With the balloons being cleared from the convention hall in Milwaukee, the attention of the political press will quickly turn to who Democrats nominate to oppose Trump.
 The subject line in Friday morning's influential Politico Playbook?
 “Biden world seethes as Dems move to dump him.”